nitish2112/website/content/post/gem5-misc/index.md

    if ( xyz ) {  .... } else { ... }

-Hurray! we added a new option to gem5.
+We have now added a new option to gem5.